| Pipes can be manufactured from steel, aluminum,

 Because of their inherent resistance to corrosion and ease

-installation, copper and copper alloys are often used in
+of installation, copper and copper alloys are often used

-are two principal classes of copper tube.
-ASTM Standard
+installations.
+There are two principal classes of copper

 Types K, L, M, and DWV designate descending wall thicknesses